 Cyber security is a hot topic for legislators in both London and Brussels.
 Although existing legislation on areas such as data protection and computer misuse touch on cyber security, the general consensus seems to be that more specific regulation is required.
-Set out below are some of the particular initiatives that are currently under way:
+Below we set out some of the particular initiatives that are currently underway: